node-migrator-bot/Q-Oper8/README.md

 Twitter: @rtweed

-## Installing threads
+## Installing Q-Oper8

-       npm install threads
+       npm install qoper8

-Note: *threads* requires Node.js version 0.5.x or later, as it makes use of its child Node process capability
+Note: *Q-Oper8* requires Node.js version 0.5.x or later, as it makes use of its child Node process capability

-##  What is threads?
+##  What is Q-Oper8?

-*threads* is a simple module for enabling and managing a scalable but high-performance multi-process environment in Node.js.
+*Q-Oper8* is a simple module for enabling and managing a scalable but high-performance multi-process environment in Node.js.
 The primary incentive for writing it was to create a hybrid environment where the many benefits of synchronous coding could be acheived without the risk of blocking the main server process.